JieYingWu/COVID-19_US_County-level_Summaries/npi-model/scripts/README.md

 ## Plotting

 There are different scripts to create plots from the model's output data.
-- plot_rt.py: Creates plots of the varying reproduction number over time.
+- plot_rt.py: Creates plots of the varying reproduction number over time (see plots in subfolders with ending 'intervention').
 The main function has three parts for europe, US county level and US state level plotting respectively.
 Images can be saved by setting the optional argument save_img to True.
 - forecast_plots.py
 - make_state_plots.py